 The mail order drug benefit option is available for up to a 90-day supply of non-emergency, extended use maintenance medications (those that are taken for long periods of time, such as drugs sometimes prescribed for heart disease, high blood pressure, etc.).
-Not all medications are available through the mail order program.
-The list of covered mail order medications is available through the Pharmacy Benefit Manager.
-The mail order service is the easiest and least expensive way to obtain covered maintenance medications.
+Certain medications, such as controlled substances for pain management, are not available through the mail order program.
+The list of covered mail order medications is available through the Pharmacy Benefit Manager and is the easiest way to obtain covered maintenance medications.